The earnings

 The earnings model, explained in full.

-85% of gross profit.
+Independent recruitment consultant earnings at 85% of gross profit.
 No thresholds, no tiers, no conditions.
 Here’s exactly how the numbers work, with real placement examples.

 How it works